The horror and

 Faint Lines by Anna-Leena Harkonen is an autobiographical novel about an author who was never supposed to become a mother.
 She embarks on a new project: a script about childlessness.
 Midway through writing, she realizes she wants a baby.
 Faint Lines is an uncompromisingly honest account that captures the beauty, vulnerability, and absurdity of life.
 More >>

 Anja Snellman is one of the leading names in contemporary Northern European fiction and the most widely read author of her generation in her native Finland.
-She is celebrating her 40th anniversary as an author in 2021.
+She celebrated her 40th anniversary as an author in 2021.
 Her books have been translated into more than 20 languages.

 Snellman is noted for her beautiful use of language, bold sensuality, enchantingly dark humor, and a keen eye for the absurd.
 In her works, the personal and the universal, the fictive and the documentary intertwine into stories that capture the essence of our existence, the beauty and pain of life with compassion and uncompromising accuracy.